Autism Therapy at Home: Working Strategies for Parents

 If your child has autism, you may be wondering how to cure autism at home, and if it’s possible to cure autism at all.
 Although autism can’t really be cured, there are things you can do at home to help your child.
 In fact, home therapy is extremely important for children with autism.
 It is helpful for both the child and the parents, as well as the rest of the family.
 Home therapy for autism has many benefits, including parental involvement, flexibility, consistency, a familiar environment, repeated opportunities for practice, and a natural setting.

-Below are several home treatments for autism that parents and teachers can implement in the home environment.
+Below are several in-home autism therapy treatments that parents and teachers can implement in the home environment.

 Play therapy

 Play therapy is an autism treatment approach that builds on a child’s interests.
 A play therapist can show you how to engage your child in play as a tool to build skills.
-Your child can choose their desired toy, or you can encourage your child to participate in a high-interest activity, such as puzzles, puppets, or legos.
+Your child can choose their desired toy, or you can encourage your child to participate in a high-interest activity.
 Play can then be used to improve reciprocal play skills, which can in turn improve social and communication skills.

 Speech therapy